 - Open-air shopping centers

 - Pedestrian areas, such as downtown shopping streets

 As you assess locations, ask yourself these questions:

 - Are there enough potential customers nearby?
 Choose a location where many of your target customers live or work.
-If you're opening a toy store, for example, locating in a college town full of single twenty-somethings wouldn't make sense.
+If you're opening a toy store, for example, locating it in a college town full of single twenty-somethings wouldn't make sense.
 Your demographic research will help you pinpoint the best locations.
-Ask about average foot and vehicle traffic.
+Ask about the average foot and vehicle traffic.
 Your leasing representative should have car counts for each location, but you should also “stake out” spots you’re considering and see how many passersby they attract during the hours you’ll be open.

 - Is the space accessible?
 Look for a location that’s easy to see and find, with plenty of customer parking in the front.
 Consider how easily vendors can deliver inventory.
 For example, if you're opening a furniture store, you need enough space for trucks to park and maneuver furniture through a back entrance.

 - Is it move-in ready?
 Many retail spaces will require modifications to suit your needs.
 Build-outs or leasehold improvements, such as tearing down or adding walls or rewiring the electrical system, can significantly add to costs (and to the time required to get up and running).
 You can sometimes negotiate with Landlords to help share some of these costs or get some free rent to offset your investment.